Movile (company)

 Movile is a local Brazilian firm headquartered in Campinas, Brazil.
 Movile operates in the segments of food ordering and delivery, ticketing, and logistics.
-It has had mixed success till now with the bet on food delivery maturing (iFood) while other bets still at nascent stage or under performing.
+It has had mixed success until recently with the bet on food delivery maturing (iFood) while other bets still at nascent stage or under performing.

 History

 In 1998, Fabricio Bloisi founded a startup that would later become Brazil's Movile.

 In its early stage, Movile focused on innovating and exploring advanced technologies, mobile devices, text messages using the Short Message Service (SMS) standard and the first chat through SMS.
 In the beginning, the company to enabled ringtone commerce in Brazil, as well as the development of the country's first Wireless Application Protocol (WAP) search portal.
 Movile was also the first company in Latin America to send images through the Multimedia Messaging Service (MMS) standard.

 In 2007, Bloisi focused on expansion.
 In 2008, and Movile built itself into the largest company in the Latin American mobile commerce industry through merges and acquisitions with companies like Yavox and Cyclelogic establishing a presence in over ten countries with offices in Argentina, Peru, Colombia and Mexico.

 In 2012, the team started operations in Silicon Valley.